I was going to entitle this article “The current BAME*1 game diversion”, but, Greta Thunberg’s words are far more powerful, and, more to the point.

 That said, I think the following crises deserve far more journalistic and political effort.

 The issues we should all be far more angry about are irritatingly nuanced and therefore not so easy to resolve or discuss, so the press ignore them.
-People “take the knee” instead.
+Celebrities and those looking for a “photo-op” take the knee” instead.

 The problem is that what follows is not simply black and white.

-The BAME game of ‘Taking the Knee’ must be replaced by bending the ear of journalists and politicians who have the power, and voice to resolve these continuing iniquities:
+The BAME game of ‘Taking the Knee’ should be replaced by bending the ear of journalists and politicians who have the power, and voice to resolve these continuing iniquities:

 If the covid-19 crisis has done one good thing it is to show us all that global action can be taken and ‘unheard of’ amounts of money can be found if the political will is there.

-Businesses will not take action so Governments must force the necessary actions mentioned below and we therefore have the job of annoying our politicians into action.
+Businesses will not take action so Governments must force the necessary actions mentioned below and we, and particularly the young, therefore have the job of annoying our politicians into action.

 1) long term immediate action is needed on climate change; the consequences of inaction are:-

-- disastrous and eventual terminal pollution of our soil, seas and air
+- the disastrous and eventual terminal pollution of our soil, seas and air

 - the loss of bio-diversity which is the key to a balanced and healthier world